lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-plots-lightcurve.rst

 **Targeted learning level:** intermediate

 **Introduction:**
-This tutorial demonstrates how to create a light curve of an object in all observations where it was not detected at a ``SNR > 5`` - for instance a measurement of a flux of a star which is on occassion extremely faint.
+This tutorial demonstrates how to create a light curve of an object in all observations where it was not detected at a ``SNR > 5`` - for instance a measurement of a flux of a star which is on occasion extremely faint.
 In those cases, the forced photometry - available in the ``ForcedSourceOnDiaObject`` table - has to be used instead.
 That table contains "forced" flux measurements in locations of all objects which had positive ``SNR > 5`` detections in the table ``dp02_dc2_catalogs.DiaObject``.